Our first ever Smart City Innovation Challenge is underway.

 More detailed information on the challenge can be found in the Circular Economy challenge brief.

 Applications outlining a proposed solution to the challenge will be assessed against clear criteria.
-The judging panel selects up to 10 applicants to present their proposed solution at a Pitchfest event scheduled to take place in early June.
+The judging panel selects up to 10 applicants to present their proposed solution at a Pitchfest event.

-The pitches are assessed, with up to 3 successful applicants entering into funding agreements for up to $50,000 to conduct a feasibility study over two months in partnership with the NSW Government.
+The pitches are assessed, with up to three successful applicants entering into funding agreements for up to $50,000 to conduct a feasibility study over two months in partnership with the NSW Government.

-Further information about the challenge process, including eligibility and assessment criteria can be found in the Smart City Innovation Challenges guidelines (PDF, 1.1 MB).
+Further information about the challenge process, including eligibility and assessment criteria can be found in the Smart City Innovation Challenges Guidelines (PDF, 965.58 KB)

 For more information